Verity (novel)

 Verity is a 2018 psychological romantic thriller novel by American author Colleen Hoover.
-The narrative follows Lowen Ashleigh, a writer who is hired to complete a bestselling book series after its original author, Verity Crawford, is left unable to continue due to an accident.
-While staying at the Crawford family home, Lowen discovers an unfinished manuscript that reveals unsettling details about Verity’s past.
+The narrative follows Lowen Ashleigh, a writer who is hired to complete a bestselling book series after an accident leaves its original author, Verity Crawford, unable to do so.
+While staying at the Crawford family home, Lowen discovers an unfinished manuscript that reveals unsettling details about Verity's past.

 It was originally self-published on December 7, 2018, and later republished by Grand Central Publishing (an imprint of Hachette Book Group) in 2021 following a surge in popularity.
-The book represents a departure from Hoover’s earlier works, which are primarily contemporary romance.
+The book represents a departure from Hoover's earlier works, which are primarily contemporary romance.
 Hoover incorporates elements of suspense and psychological tension, with themes including obsession, deception, and the shifting boundaries between truth and fiction in this novel.

 The novel received generally positive reviews and was nominated for a Goodreads Choice Award for Best Romance in 2019 and won the British Book Award for Pageturner in 2023 and the Lovelybooks Leserpreis for Romance in 2020.

 Plot

 Struggling writer Lowen Ashleigh is still processing the death of her mother, which left her emotionally isolated and responsible for her own financial survival.
 Eager for any opportunity that could advance her career, she goes to meet with a famous publisher.
-On her way there, Lowen witnesses a road accident which splatters blood onto her clothes.
-A pedestrian helps a distraught Lowen calm down and gives her his shirt so that she won't have to wear her blood-stained clothes to the meeting.
+On her way there, Lowen witnesses a traffic crash which splatters blood onto her clothes.
+A pedestrian helps a distraught Lowen calm down and gives her his shirt so that she will not have to wear her blood-stained clothes to the meeting.
 When she arrives, the man who helped her is present.
 She learns that he is Jeremy Crawford, the husband of bestselling author Verity Crawford.
-Verity has fallen comatose in the wake of a car accident and is consequently unable to finish her bestselling book series, which Jeremy enlists Lowen to ghostwrite.
+Verity has fallen comatose in the wake of a car crash and is consequently unable to finish her bestselling book series, which Jeremy enlists Lowen to ghostwrite.
 Lowen agrees, and travels to the Crawfords' home to look through Verity's notes about the series.

 Lowen arrives at the remote lake house, where an unconscious Verity resides in the couple's bed.
-Lowen learns that the couple's daughter Chastin passed away from an allergic reaction months earlier.
-Shortly thereafter, while Verity was on a boat ride with Chastin's twin Harper and the couple's youngest son Crew, the boat capsized, resulting in Harper drowning while Verity was focused on saving Crew.
+Lowen learns that the couple's daughter Chastin passed away from anaphylactic shock months earlier.
+Shortly thereafter, while Verity was on a boat ride with Chastin's twin sister Harper and the couple's youngest son Crew, the boat capsized, resulting in Harper drowning while Verity was focused on saving Crew.
 Unable to cope with losing both of her daughters, Verity attempted suicide by driving her car into a tree, leading to her current condition.